Major new facility opens

 The new facility, located in the Pandan industrial loop of the city, includes 25,500 sqft of 3 storey office space and a 91,000 sqft, 2 storey warehouse.

-As head office to Francois Marine and Offshore, Austen Maritime Services and their parent company Stena Marine Singapore, the facilities offer increased storage capacity, particularly for Francois Marine’s marine supplies service.
+As head office to Francois Marine and Offshore, Austen Maritime Services and their parent company Stena Marine, the facilities offer increased storage capacity, particularly for Francois Marine’s marine supplies service.

 Francois Marine and Offshore sources and procures a wide range of ship stores, marine and oilfield equipment, and general consumables for all types of vessels, semi-submersible rigs, jack-ups and drillships.